popand/go-tools-agent/README.md

 # Multiple tools in one request
 curl -X POST http://localhost:8080/execute \
   -H "Content-Type: application/json" \
-  -d '{
-    "input": "1.
-Calculate the square root of 144
-2. Search Wikipedia for information about Python programming
-3. Make a GET request to https://api.github.com/zen
-4. Run a Python script to print the current date and time" }'
+  -d '{"input": "1.
+Calculate the square root of 144\\n2.
+Search Wikipedia for information about Python programming\\n3.
+Make a GET request to https://api.github.com/zen\\n4.
+Run a Python script to print the current date and time"}'

 # Data processing workflow
 curl -X POST http://localhost:8080/execute \
   -H "Content-Type: application/json" \
-  -d '{
-    "input": "1.
-Make a GET request to https://api.github.com/repos/golang/go
-2. Write a Python script to extract the star count from the response and calculate what 1% of that number would be" }'
+  -d '{"input": "1.
+Make a GET request to https://api.github.com/repos/golang/go\\n2.
+Write a Python script to extract the star count from the response and calculate what 1% of that number would be"}'
 ```

 Each of these commands will return a JSON response with both the final output and the intermediate steps taken by the agent.
 The response will follow this structure: